OpenNebula/docs/source/management_and_operations/references/cli.rst

     9232 nhansen  users    alma8-kvm-ssh-6-6-pkofu-1.test                                              runn  0.5    1.3G localhost                                            0d 07h04
     9231 nhansen  users    alma8-kvm-ssh-6-6-pkofu-0.test                                              runn  0.5    1.8G localhost                                            0d 07h04

-But you can change the default colums, increase the column width and disable expansion to make it look like this
+But you can change the default columns, increase the column width and disable expansion to make it look like this

 .. prompt:: bash $ auto